UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 Although, it is hard to get feedback from customers who have really used the service.

-Several different types of small-business loans are available via Tide.
-Here's a rundown of the many kinds: £500 to £100,000, between 12 and 60 months.
+Several different types of small-business loans are available of between £500 to £500,000, taken out over 6 years.

 For eligibility: you should not have more than 36 months of business history.
 The minimum age to apply is 18, and you must be a UK resident.
 Each company owner or partner may borrow up to £25,000 (for a maximum loan amount of £100,000).

-Funding Circle and other peer-to-peer lenders represent a new class of safe business loan providers; they provide unsecured loans to companies for lengths of up to five years.
+Funding Circle and other peer-to-peer lenders represent a new class of business loan providers with loans available to be repaid in up to five years.

 The interest rates are comparable to, or even lower than, what you would get from a bank.
 However, while using a P2P lending platform, you may be required to pay arrangement or completion fees.